 Epsom salt: Epsom salts have a lot of healing properties.
 You can try taking a footbath with Epsom salts to decrease the swelling in your feet.
 Soak your feet for 20 minutes once or twice a week and you may notice the difference quite quickly!
 These footbaths should help reduce swelling by drawing out toxins, improving your circulation, decreasing inflammation and relieving your aches and pains.
 The combination of warm water and the mineral’s crystals can start the process of pushing blood through arteries and veins that may relieve stress almost immediately.

-Spice Nude Leather - Sandals for Swollen Feet
+Faith Bronze Leather - Slingback Shoes for Swollen Feet

 What causes swollen feet?